Printer Friendly Send to Friend

 • If the petitioner indicates on one part of the Form I-129 that the beneficiary is not subject to the cap, but on top of the petition writes "Regular Cap", it can delay processing of a case or even cause it to be rejected.

-• H1-B petition must be filed either at Vermont or California Service Center, depending on jurisdiction.
+• H1-B petition must be filed at the appropriate service center, depending on jurisdiction.

 Reg.
 Cap (65,000 regular cases minus the Chile/Singapore cap cases received)